Advanced topics¶

 The ipescript program uses the following environment variable:

 Ipe allows you to set environment variables by writing the definitions in a file ipe.conf.
-On Windows, the file has to be in the top level of the Ipe directory (the same place that contains the readme.txt and gpl.txt files), on Linux and OSX it is simply .ipe/ipe.conf in your home directory.
+On Windows, the file has to be in the top level of the Ipe directory (the same place that contains the readme.txt and gpl.txt files), on Linux it is ~/.config/ipe/ipe.conf, on MacOS it is ~/Library/Ipe/ipe.conf.
 Each line of the file contains a setting for one environment variable, for instance like this:

 IPEDEBUG=1